Kidney Cancer: Get Informed, Advanced Care in Greater Chicago

 Rely on Chicagoland’s experienced community-based cancer specialists.

 If you or a loved one have or are concerned about developing kidney cancer, call Alpha Med.
-Alpha Med Cancer Center is Chicagoland’s highly experienced, dedicated provider of compassionate, individualized and leading-edge cancer care.
+Alpha Med Physicians Group is Chicagoland’s highly experienced, dedicated provider of compassionate, individualized and leading-edge cancer care.
 Our seasoned oncologists understand kidney cancer, follow the latest protocols, and offer the most advanced treatments available today.

 For more information, or to schedule an appointment for kidney cancer surgery in Tinley Park, Homewood, Palos Heights and the greater Chicago area, call 708-928-5040.
 You can also request an appointment using the easy online form on this page.